 Ready to try aquaponics?
 You will need to choose an aquaponics kit, but first, here’s a quick video illustrating the basic concept of aquaponics.

-Benefits of using a Aquaponics Kit
+Benefits of using an Aquaponics Kit

 Aquaponics kits are a fantastic educational tool for the classroom.
-They also make attractive displays in the home and office, and require very little maintenance when compared to most other systems.
+They also make attractive displays in the home and office and require very little maintenance when compared to most other systems.
 Besides being interesting, fun, attractive and easy to operate, did we also mention aquaponic kits grow wonderful plants?